Mustang trekking in Nepal

 Michel Peissel was the first westerner to witness the Tiji festival in 1964 during a visit to Mustang by special permission from the Government of Nepal.
 He was also the only third westerner to ever visit Mustang.
 He arrived in Lo Manthang in time to witness only the last day of the festival and later wrote: “The scenes I witnessed were so extraordinary and so unexpected that I dared not believe my eyes and even today I have some trouble in believing in the reality of what I saw that day.”

 The Tiji festival is a three-day ritual known as “The chasing of the Demons” that centers on the Tiji myth.
 The myth tells of a deity named Dorje Jono who must battle against his demon father to save the Kingdom of Mustang from destruction.
 The demon father wreaked havoc on Mustang by bringing a shortage of water (a highly precious resource in this very dry land) and causing many resulting disasters from famine to animal loss.
 Dorje Jono eventually beats the demon and banishes him from the land.
 Tiji is a celebration and reaffirmation of this myth and throughout the festival the various scenes of the myth will be enacted.
 It is of course timed to coincide with the end of the dry winter / spring season and will usher in the wetter monsoon season (the farming season for Mustang).

-- Moderate camping trek in Upper Mustang region of Nepal.
+- Moderate camping or tea house style trek in Upper Mustang region of Nepal.